objcio/articles/2015-02-09-photo-extension.md

 over 100MB.
 Given that an uncompressed image from an 8 megapixel camera is approximately 22MB, most image editing should be achievable.

-### CoreImage
+### Core Image

-CoreImage is a great tool for building image editing functionality into extensions, especially since iOS 8 introduced the ability to create your own, custom filters.
-The filtering process takes advantage of the GPU, and so can be significantly faster than an algorithm built in CoreGraphics, which has to run on the CPU.
+Core Image is a great tool for building image editing functionality into extensions, especially since iOS 8 introduced the ability to create your own, custom filters.
+The filtering process takes advantage of the GPU, and so can be significantly faster than an algorithm built in Core Graphics, which has to run on the CPU.

-CoreImage can be used to give you the performance you need to uphold the user experience you'd expect with an interactive image editing plugin.
+Core Image can be used to give you the performance you need to uphold the user experience you'd expect with an interactive image editing plugin.
 You do need to ensure that the image doesn't have to keep moving from the GPU to the CPU and back again.
 You can alleviate this by rendering the CIImage output from the